Chapter in this post:

 I have to say that I was particularly interested in the speed of the connected hard drives and the charging current during the test.
 The card reader is a nice gadget that I take with me, as I have to read something from an SD card here and there, but external hard drives are almost always attached to my MacBook.

-The Egolggo / QacQoc Hub can score with good values in both respects, so I can list it here as a recommendation with a clear conscience.
-Of course, an HDMI connection would have been great because I need it for my external monitor, but then the hub would again be a lot bigger and more expensive.
+In both respects, the Egolggo/QacQoc Hub scores well, so I can list it here as a recommendation with a clear conscience.
+Of course there would be another HDMI Connection was great because I need it for my external monitor, but then the hub would be a lot bigger and expensive again.

 If you are interested in the device, you will find it here on amazon.